Where to Eat in Cusco: Complete Guide to Restaurants and Local Food

 Yes, many modern restaurants offer customized menus.
 Always ask the waiter.

-We hope this guide helps you make the most of Cusco's culinary scene. 🤗
+We hope this guide helps you enjoy Cusco's food and traditions to the fullest. 🤗

-Do you have any favorite places we should include? 🤔 Write to us!
+Do you have any favorite places or facts we should include? 🤔 Write to us!